solarkennedy/sensu-shell-helper/README.md

     sensu-shell-helper -n "Special Check" -j '"playbook": "http://wiki/special_check", "metric: false",' -- /usr/bin/special_check
     (For when you need extra json in the output.
 NOTE: INCLUDE A TRAILING COMMA.
 Use -d for debug)

+## Behind The Scenes

+sensu-shell-helper sends JSON to the local sensu agent running on localhost:3030.
+For example a command like:
+    /sensu-shell-helper -d /usr/bin/seq 1 5

+Would result in a json of:
+    {
+      'name': '/usr/bin/seq 1 5',
+      'output': '3
+    4
+    5',
+      'status': '0'
+    }

 ## Installation